-ORIGIN: Grevillea 'Poorinda Gaye' is said to be a hybrid between a plant erroneously known in the trade as G. hookeranaand G. caleyi.
+ORIGIN: Grevillea 'Poorinda Gaye' is said to be a hybrid between a plant erroneously known in the trade as G. hookeriana and G. caleyi.
 Cultivar first received by the Authority on the 9th September 1976.
 Applicant is Mr. Leo Hodge, "Poorinda", Mt.
 Lookout Road, Bairnsdale, Victoria.

-DIAGNOSIS: Grevillea 'Poorinda Gaye"is said to be a hybrid with one of the parents being the plant erroneously known as G.hookerana.
-This plant, whilst called G. hookerana ,looks very different, the main differences being that the flowers are much larger and the leaves much shorter but far more divided.
+DIAGNOSIS: Grevillea 'Poorinda Gaye' is said to be a hybrid with one of the parents being the plant erroneously known as G.hookeriana.
+This plant, whilst called G. hookeriana, looks very different, the main differences being that the flowers are much larger and the leaves much shorter but far more divided.
 This diagnosis is prepared under this assumption.
-Specimens cited under the heading 'Comparative Specimens" are called G. hookerana Sens. lat. at the Herbarium of the Australian Botanic Gardens.
+Specimens cited under the heading "Comparative Specimens" are called G. hookeriana sens. lat. at the Herbarium of the Australian National Botanic Gardens.
 This name will be used to define this plant form for this description.
-The cultivar has leaves very similiar to G. hookerana sens. lat.
+The cultivar has leaves very similiar to G. hookeriana sens. lat.
 While the new growth on G. caleyi is very hairy on both the stems and leaves the cuiltivar is nearly glabrous above with only a very light covering of hair, mainly along the midveins.
-The leaves of G. hookerana sens. lat. are glabrous above.The cultivar's leaves have a very short but dense tomentum below.
+The leaves of G. hookeriana sens. lat. are glabrous above.The cultivar's leaves have a very short but dense tomentum below.
 The inflorescences are of much the same size and qaulity as those found on both parents.
-The cultivar has the same prominent midveins of G. hookerana sens. lat.
-The cultivar closely resembles G. hookerana sens. lat. and differs only in minor differences noted above.
+The cultivar has the same prominent midveins of G. hookeriana sens. lat.
+The cultivar closely resembles G. hookeriana sens. lat. and differs only in minor differences noted above.

 COLOUR CODE: R.H.S.
 Colour Chart 1966.